anyammbuya/nodejs-app-mysql/README.md

-# Deploying a secure Two-tier Infrastructure With High Availability (Includes the use of secrets manager and a nodejs app to retrieve the database password using IAM role)
+# Deploying a secure Two-tier Infrastructure With High Availability (Includes the use of a nodejs app to retrieve the database username, password, and hostname from secrets manager using IAM role)

 This is an example Terraform configuration the allows the deployment of a two-tier web architecture on AWS.